neynt/notes/2017-09/music140.md

 - 1960s: Jazz recognized as an art form.
   - You could study jazz in school.
 Big indicator of seriousness.
-  - MUSIC 140 would not have existed before mid 1990s.
+  - MUSIC 140 could not have existed before mid 1990s.

 - Aside: google Little Stevie Wonder